lorin/systems-reading/README.md

 * The pressures constrain and direct how the expression of initiative *prioritizes* some goals and *sacrifices* other goals when conflicts across goals intensify.
-* tangilbe experiences of surprise are powerful drivers for learning how to guide adaptability.
+* tangible experiences of surprise are powerful drivers for learning how to guide adaptability.
 * proactive learning from well-handled surprises contributes to re-calibration and model updating.